OPAE/intel-fpga-bbb/samples/tutorial/03_ccip/03a_hello_world_mpf/README.md

 size and complexity of the algorithm-specific code.
 The example also switches to C++ and instantiates C++ classes included in OPAE.

-The process for building this example is identical to the previous ones and is not repeated here.
+The process for building this example is identical to the original [hello world](../../01_hello_world/) and is not repeated here.

 ## Software

 - Management of the OPAE code to connect to an accelerator is moved to a common C++ class, found in [../base/sw/opae_svc_wrapper.h](../base/sw/opae_svc_wrapper.h) and [../base/sw/opae_svc_wrapper.cpp](../base/sw/opae_svc_wrapper.cpp).
 The class contains methods that wrap a number of OPAE services: connecting to an accelerator, MMIO (CSR register) read and write, and shared buffer allocation.
-  The implementation of these services inside opae_svc_wrapper.cpp is nearly identical to the straight-line implementation in the previous example.
 The class adds one new concept: a method that detects at run time whether the software is connected to an actual accelerator or to ASE.

 - A second base class adds a logical vector of CSRs that are layered on top of a region of the MMIO address space.
 The class defines a